 In some cases, you may have an ongoing course of treatment approved for a specific period of time or a specific number of treatments, and you will want to extend that course of treatment.
 This is called a concurrent care claim or a concurrent care review.
-Similar to urgent care claims, your provider is typically the one who initiates a concurrent care claim with Anthem Blue Cross of California.
+Similar to urgent care claims,

 If your extension request is not "urgent" (as defined in the previous section), your request will be considered a new request and will be decided according to the applicable procedures and timeframes.
 If your request for an extension is urgent and you submit the claim at least 24 hours before the end of the course of treatment, you (or your provider) will be notified of the determination within 24 hours.
-If you did not submit the request within 24 hours before the end of the course of treatment, you will be notified as soon as possible, taking into account the medical exigencies, but not later than 72 hours after receipt of the request.
+If you did not submit the request within 24 hours before the end of the course of treatment, but it is still urgent, you will be notified as soon as possible, taking into account the medical exigencies, but not later than 72 hours after receipt of the request.